 Milan, 1930 – Milan, 2004

-She developed her own personal vision, inspired by a reversal of mass production, typical of the industrial age, and her work was shown in the Netherlands, Belgium, England, Germany, France, Spain and Switzerland.
-She gained more recognition abroad than she did in Italy.
+She developed her own personal vision, inspired by a reversal of mass production, typical of the industrial age, and her work was soon exposed in the Netherlands, Belgium, England, Germany, France, Spain and Switzerland.
+Abroad, she gained more recognition than in Italy.

-With Getulio Alviani, Bruno Munari and Enzo Mari, she was one of the founders of the Nuova Tendenza, and participated in numerous exhibitions around the world as part of that group.
+With Getulio Alviani, Bruno Munari and Enzo Mari, she was one of the founders of the Nuova Tendenza (New Trend), and participated in numerous exhibitions around the world as part of that group.
 She started organizing her work around a visual alphabet of sixteen signs, which she called “mental alphabet”.
+Emblematic of her work is the Volume series, composed of large canvases with cut-out elliptical holes, and evocative of Fontana’s artworks, and which revealed her ability to express a sense of lightness.

 exhibition catalogue edited by Tornabuoni Art Paris.
 Text by Ilaria Bignotti.
 B/w and colored illustrations, 63 pages, 9,6×6,8 in, French/English, 2020.